Typical and atypical properties of periodic Teichmueller geodesics: The local structure of affine invariant manifolds

 Denote by ${\cal H}_+\subset {\cal H}$ the complement of the zero section in the Hodge bundle ${\cal H}$.
 This is a complex orbifold.
 The pull-back

 to ${\cal H}_+$ of the Hodge bundle on ${\cal M}_g$ is a holomorphic vector bundle on ${\cal H}_+$.
 The pull-back of the Gauss-Manin connection is a flat connection on $\Pi^*{\cal H}$.
 In the sequel we simply write ${\cal H}$ for the bundle $\Pi^*{\cal H}$ whenever what is meant is clear from the context.
+This is precisely the notation we used in the previous sections, where we also used the Gauss Manin connection on $\Pi^*{\cal H}$.